ColbergMontanaStateUniversity/mlh-amt2025/radiosondes/README.md

 Loads surface station data from a 3-meter tower into a structured format.

 ### `compute_mlh_parcel_standard.m`
-Applies the standard Holzworth (1964)-style parcel method using virtual potential temperature.
+Applies the standard parcel method using virtual potential temperature.

 ### `compute_mlh_parcel_offset1K.m`
-Modified parcel method using a +1 K offset to account for uncertainty or early layer growth.
+Modified parcel method using a +1 K offset.

 ### `compute_mlh_bulk_ri.m`
 Implements the bulk Richardson number method using a critical threshold of 0.25 to estimate MLH.